Chukwudi Iwuji: Television

-Iwuji appeared on a number of shows, including Barry Jenkins's 2021 The Underground Railroad.
-In 2018, became a series regular on the legal drama The Split.
-That year, he played the King of France for the BBC recording of King Lear starring Anthony Hopkins, Emma Thompson, and Florence Pugh.
-He had a recurring role on Netflix's When They See Us and Designated Survivor in 2019, and starred in Peacemaker in 2022.
+Iwuji appeared on a number of shows, including "The Impossible Astronaut", the first episode of Series 6 of Doctor Who (2011).
+He performed in Barry Jenkins's 2021 miniseries The Underground Railroad.
+In 2018, became a series regular on the legal drama The Split, and he also played the King of France for the BBC recording of King Lear which starred Anthony Hopkins, Emma Thompson, and Florence Pugh.
+He had a recurring role on Netflix's When They See Us and Designated Survivor in 2019, and he starred in Peacemaker in 2022.

 Film

 Iwuji was in the 2016 film Barry and played Akoni in John Wick: Chapter 2 in 2017.
-In 2022, it was announced that Iwuji would play the High Evolutionary in the 2023 film Guardians of the Galaxy Vol. 3.
+In 2023, he portrayed the High Evolutionary in Guardians of the Galaxy Vol. 3.